 The definition of “ordinary wage” has been clarified by the Korean Supreme Court in two decisions handed down on December 18, 2013.
 The cases will have a significant impact on Korean Labor & Employment Law and will, likely, lead to additional litigation.

-The calculation for an Ordinary Wage is utilized to calculate statutory entitlements, thus, has an impact on the aggregate amount of contributions necessary to be paid to an employee.
+The calculation for an Ordinary Wage is utilized to calculate statutory entitlements and, thus, has an impact on the aggregate amount of contributions necessary to be paid to an employee.
 The issue is one of the most significant issues, this year, for domestic and foreign employers.

 The basic test has been that an Ordinary Wage is a payment that is: “regular, uniform and flat” Obviously, this “test” leaves much unanswered.
 The vagueness of this test has led to considerable litigation over the past few years.
 Additionally, the Korean courts have inconsistently interpreted the definition, thus, leading to much confusion.
 The confusion coupled with the significant burden on companies that may be imposed, led to a major lobbying drive by foreign and domestic companies.

 I have written many memos on this issue with few opportunities to give a definitive answer, because of the lack of a consistent interpretation of the definition by the lower courts and, seemingly, even the Supreme Court.
 The situation has improved with the following two decisions, however, we expect disputes to continue with regard to the issue of “good faith.”
 This issue is addressed in a post that may be found at: (Ordinary Wages and the Principle of Good Faith in Korea: Definition and For How Long?).